acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 {% include image.html url="/assets/wr/110/26.jpeg" description="It really is quite difficult to get this thing all in one picture" %}
 </div>

 This has been a very fulfilling project that has come a long way, but it's not done yet.
-As tidy as it is, it's not very ergonomic, especially with the hinges sticking out like that.

-Next up is an adapter that will allow you to mount both an external light meter, light the Reveni Labs Meter, as well as a flash woth a proper hotshoe.
+Next up is an adapter that will allow you to mount both an external light meter, like the Reveni Labs Meter, as well as a flash with a proper hot-shoe.
+I also plan to add an adapter that will allow you to use modern threaded ND filters.
 So check back as I will update this build guide as I add parts!